dart-lang/build/docs/writing_a_builder.md

 - Ability to reason about builds.
 We've found that arbitrarily complex builds tend to become difficult to debug.
 - Compatibility with a wide set of build systems.
-A Builder that follows these restrictions can run within `pub` as a transformer, in a tool against the files on disk, or in a powerful build system like [bazel](https://bazel.build).
+A Builder that follows these restrictions can run within `build_runner`, or in a build system like [bazel](https://bazel.build).

 ## Configuring outputs